Russia has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 Meetings of states parties

-Like other nuclear-armed states, Russia did not attend as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Like other nuclear-armed states, Russia did not observe the first meeting of states parties to the TPNW in 2022.
 However, it issued a statement at the conclusion of the meeting criticising the outcomes.

 “In connection with the desire to put on a permanent basis the efforts to universalise the TPNW, as recorded in the final documents of the conference, we emphasise: Russia does not intend to join this agreement and believes that the treaty does not establish any universal standards,” a government spokesperson said.